-- 49 The board must ensure that proper minutes are kept in relation to all members' meetings. - 50 Minutes of members' meetings must include the names of those present; and (so far as possible) should be signed by the chairperson of the meeting. - 51 At its discretion the board may make available copies of the minutes referred to in clause 49 to any member of the public requesting them; but on the basis that the board may exclude confidential material to the extent permitted under clause 97.
+- The board must ensure that proper minutes are kept in relation to all members' meetings. - Minutes of members' meetings must include the names of those present; and (so far as possible) should be signed by the chairperson of the meeting. - [The board shall make available copies of the minutes referred to in clause 49 to any member of the public requesting them; but on the basis that the board may exclude confidential material to the extent permitted under clause 97.]